 6. Give Yourself a Break

 The world is already tough enough without being hard on yourself.
 We understand that staying productive can be really difficult in this uncertain time.
-Allow yourself short breaks throughout the day, even if it's just 10 minutes to fold laundry or take the dogs out for a walk, are crucial now more than ever.
+Allow yourself short breaks throughout the day, even if it's just 10 minutes to fold laundry or take the dogs out for a walk, are now more crucial than ever.

 Give your mind a chance to breathe without giving in to the easy distractions like social media.
 Find an activity that can kick start creativity or gets the blood pumping.
 These are the perfect opportunities to get your steps in with a quick workout, catch up with around the house chores or play a game with the kids.
 Coming back to your work space refreshed is better than staying stagnant.
 Show yourself some grace, you've earned it.